dmsavkov/Kaggle-Zillow-Prize-Competition/README.md

 ## Overview

-This project implements a modular Python framework for analyzing real estate datasets, with focus on data quality assessment, feature engineering, and statistical testing.
-The codebase emphasizes reproducible analysis workflows and clean software architecture.
+This project implemented with the focus on various analysis: data quality assessment, feature engineering, statistical testing, data wranling and others.
+The codebase emphasizes reproducible examination workflows and clean software architecture.

 ## Project Structure